PavelDoGreat/Laws-of-Universe/README.md

 The black part of existence where any desire can be fulfilled.
 You can experience reality with no limits but you have to be careful what desires you choose or you may fall to lower realms.

+There appears time and with it - the future and the past.
+As there are no limitations, time is used as God's power to keep order and let all desires to play nicely with each other.
+All of them being fulfilled on time without any problems.

-___Why God is allowing Cosmos to exist as there are sufferings and hell?___ Allowing everything to exist and to be experienced is an important aspect of God which proves that there is freedom of choice.
-Without it existence for every souls in all worlds no longer feels sacred.
-It is a celebration that you are not a clog in a machine while you are free to choose to be one.
-Of course there are consequences for your desires because we are living in one reality. _Second chapter will help you to understand how to choose desires right - it requires understanding Her._
+___Why God is allowing Cosmos to exist as there are sufferings and hell?___ God's acceptance of yourself also includes freedom of choice.
+Reality would be so limited if you had put chains on her.
+It is a celebration that you are not a clog in a machine even though you are free to be one. _Second chapter will explain how to choose desires right - it requires understanding Her._

+Because God is allowing freedom of desires, He takes responsibility for keeping the order - so that souls with bad desires does not break destiny of ones with good desires.
+The Cosmos is designed in a way that every soul will inevitably return to Heaven - even if the soul becomes completely lost in its sins.
+When jumping into any desire, you want to be sure that you will always get yourself out.

+## One Universe

 # Practices with Reality